rhysjtevans/balena-dotnet-sdk/README.md

 If I have to hit other endpoints, I'll abstract methods out as best as possible making it easier to extend in the future.

 If your contributions can align with above, that would be great!
+### Nuget Package
+I'm working on an automated pipeline to publish to nuget.org.
+If anyone has any experience of this, please feel free to get in touch!

 ## Getting Started Example
 ```